jam-py-v5/jam-py/README.md

 Jam.py is raising funds to keep the software free for everyone, and we need the support of the entire community to do it.
 [Donate to Jam.py on Github](https://github.com/sponsors/platipusica) to show your support.

+Please with the Northwind Traders app in [Windows App store](https://apps.microsoft.com/store)

 ## From an idea of a web database application to a live website in no time, for free